 Cucumber fruit (Cucumis sativus L.) belongs to the Cucurbitaceae plant family that can be cultivated in subtropical and tropical environments; therefore, they are native to many countries of the world (Gross et al., 2014; Ismail et al., 2010).
 It is an important fruit vegetable that is cultivated in most parts of Sierra Leone.
 This plant is a versatile vegetable because of various uses ranging from salads, pickles, beauty products and digestive aids.
-Cucumber serves as a major source of vitamins and it widely used by Sierra Leonean in preparing attieke, beans salad and other food, and the fresh consumption of this crop provides a variety of health benefits including valuable antioxidants, anti-inflammatory and anti-cancer benefits (Mukherjee et al., 2013).
-However, despite the importance of this crop, production and productivity are hindered by several factors, such as poor soil fertility, water for irrigation, insect pests’ infestation, weeds and diseases attack factors (Ayotamuno et al., 2007).
+Cucumber serves as a major source of vitamins and it widely used by Sierra Leonean in preparing attieke, beans salad and other food.
+The fresh consumption of this crop provides a variety of health benefits including valuable antioxidants, anti-inflammatory and anti-cancer benefits (Mukherjee et al., 2013).
+However, despite the importance of this crop, production and productivity are hindered by several factors, such as poor soil fertility, water for irrigation, insect pestsinfestation, weeds and diseases attack factors (Ayotamuno et al., 2007).
 Fertilizer is one of the important factors of successful cucumber cultivation.
 Fertilizers are substances which when added to the soil supply one or more plant nutrients.
 Inorganic fertilizers are chemical compounds made in factory or obtained from mining while organic fertilizer is composed mainly of waste and residues from plants and animal life (Cooke, 1982).
-Organic fertilizers are derived from animal matter, animal excreta (manure), human excreta and vegetable matter, examples are compost and crop residues (Heinrich et al., 2009).
+Organic fertilizers are derived from animal matter, animal excreta (manure), human excreta and vegetable matter (Heinrich et al., 2009).
 Organic fertilizers are used to augment the concentrations of plant nutrients and organic substances.
-They can restore soil fertilities and enhance the crop yield, in quantity and quality.
+They can restore soil fertilities and enhance the crop yield in quantity and quality.
 The use of inorganic fertilizer has not been helpful under intensive agriculture because of its high cost and its association with reduced crop yield, soil degradation, nutrient imbalance and acidity (Kang and Juo, 1980; Obi and Ebo, 1995).
 Complementary use of organic and inorganic fertilizers has been recommended for sustenance of long-term cropping in the tropics (Ipimoroti et al., 2002).
 Aliyu (2000) also reported that vegetables grown on plots treated with organic manure are always larger than those grown on plots treated with inorganic fertilizers, because organic manure improves the soil structure, increases aeration, water retentions as well as nutrient ions retentions and adsorptions for effective crop growth.
 Continuous use of synthetic pesticides has resulted in negative effects such as pollution, health hazards and loss of biodiversity, while adoption of botanical pesticides results into healthy environment and sustainable agriculture (Shabana et al.,2015).
 Traditionally, farmers have used crop protection products of plant origin in post-harvest pest management, especially in preservation of grains during storage.
-Botanical pesticides are derivatives of plants that repel, inhibit growth or kill pests (Hikal, et al.,2017) and most of the botanical pesticides are used to manage insect pests and many studies have focused majorly on insect pest management (Ali, et al.,2014; Isman et al.,2017).Therefore, the aim of this study is to evaluate the influence of different cultivation technologies on the insect population, damage, weeds population and damage growth and yield of cucumber in two cropping years
+Botanical pesticides are derivatives of plants that repel, inhibit growth or kill pests (Hikal, et al.,2017) and most of the botanical pesticides are used to manage insect pests and many studies have focused majorly on insect pest management (Ali, et al.,2014; Isman et al.,2017).Therefore, the aim of this study is to evaluate the influence of different cultivation technologies on the insect population, damage, weeds population and damage growth and yield of cucumber in two cropping years.

-2. Materials and Method
+2. Materials and Methods

 2.1 Description of the study area